 - Remember that the number of infidelity test questions asked affects the accuracy of the test.
 The more questions you ask, the less accurate the results will be.
 A specific issue test (one question) will give you results with the highest accuracy.
-The most questions that can be asked in an exam is typically 3 to 4.
-After you exceed 4 relevant questions in a single exam the results will have no reliability at all.
+The most questions that can be asked in an exam is typically 4.
+After you exceed 4 relevant questions in a single exam, the results will be as reliable as flipping a coin.

 - Lengthy infidelity test questions are not permitted.
 A question that takes more than 6 or 7 seconds to ask (using normal speech) is too long.

 - Questions about opinions, emotions, intentions, feelings, or the future can not be used.
 For example, we can not ask, “Do you love your wife?” or “Do you plan to leave your wife?” but we can ask, “Did you tell someone that you do not love your wife?” and “Did you tell anyone that you were going to leave your wife?”